asgardeo/asgardeo-mcp-server/README.md

 # Asgardeo MCP Server

-The Asgardeo MCP Server allows you to manage your Asgardeo or WSO2 Identity Server organization seamlessly using LLM tools, enabling natural language interactions for various configuration tasks.
+The Asgardeo MCP Server allows you to manage your Asgardeo organization or WSO2 Identity Server deployment seamlessly using LLM tools, enabling natural language interactions for various configuration tasks.

 > [!IMPORTANT]
 > **Experimental Feature Notice**